sabiha90/A-web-application-for-real-estate/README.md

 - TODO

-- Change the repo name to csc648-fall17-teamNN , where nn is your team number (Completed)
+- Change the repo name to csc648-fall17-team13 , where 13 is your team number

 - add ALL your team members to your team's repo.
-(Completed)